Plant the Perfect Garden for Native Plants and Pollinators

 In general, caring about yourself and nature means being less wasteful with Earth’s resources.
 For example:

-Buy in bulk when you know you’ll need a lot of topsoil, mulch, compost, or other materials.
-Ths cuts down on plastic bags.
+- Buy in bulk when you know you’ll need a lot of topsoil, mulch, compost, or other materials.
+This cuts down on plastic bags.
 Many garden centers will even deliver right to your yard.
+Also check with your city recycling center or Department of Transportation; they might offer free soil, sand, or other materials.

 If you’re going to grow grass, eliminate the chemical pesticides you spread on lawns in favor of alternatives that are healthier—healthier for you, for the lawn, and for the environment.

-- Start by checking your lawn’s pH (acidity) with a test kit available at most nursery and garden supply stores.
+- Start by checking the soil pH (acidity) of your lawn with a test kit available at most nursery and garden supply stores, or at your state’s cooperative extension service.
 Soil pH affects the ability of plants to absorb nutrients.
 Spread limestone to raise the pH level; spread aluminum sulfate to decrease the pH level.

 - Grow grass that is suitable to your needs, not just in terms of climate and soil, but also purpose.
 Ask your nursery to recommend seed for grass that suits your site.

-- Don’t shave the lawn; mow it to be 2.5 to 3.5 inches tall all season.
+- Don’t shave the lawn down to the ground; mow it to be 2.5 to 3.5 inches tall all season.
 Cut it to about 2 inches in autumn.

 - And, if at all possible, use a hand mower, instead of an electric or gas model.
 You’ll appreciate the freedom from fumes and noise and perhaps sleep more soundly after walking your property.